Ethiopia in the Bible

 I will make mention of Rahab and Babylon to them that know me: behold Philistia, and Tyre, with Ethiopia; this man was born there.

-And he heard say concerning Tirhakah king of Ethiopia, He is come forth to make war with thee.
-And when he heard it, he sent messengers to Hezekiah, saying,
+And he heard it reported concerning Tirhakah king of Ethiopia, saying, He hath come forth to fight with thee, - so when he heard it, he sent messengers unto Hezekiah, saying:

 For like as the man of Ethiopia may change his skin, and the cat of the mountains her spots: so may ye that be exercised in evil, do good.